-In February 2018, 266 operations, including 1 joint operation with Food and Environmental Hygiene Department were carried out.
+In May 2018, 276 operations, including 2 joint operations with Food and Environmental Hygiene Department were carried out.

 With the door-to-door inspection of internal drainage pipes in PRH blocks completed in July 2004, our Drainage Ambassadors have since continued to inspect the external pipes.

-In February 2018, external drainage pipes in 91 PRH blocks were inspectedb with repairs made to those defective ones in 26 blocks.
+In May 2018, external drainage pipes in 3 PRH blocks were inspected with repairs made to those defective ones in 1 block.